This paleo chicken parmesan is a fantastic take on the classic Italian dish.

 - Once golden brown and the chicken is cooked all the way through, remove from the pan.

-- Place the chicken on a plate & add a good amount of the sauce over the top.
+- Place the chicken on a plate and add a good amount of the sauce over the top.

-- If you decide you want to top this off with a bit of cheese, then be sure to place it under the grill or in a preheated for 5-10 minutes.
-Alternatively baking in a preheated oven (180°C/350°F) for about 10 minutes should be fine as well.
+- If you decide you want to top the sauce with a bit of cheese, then be sure to place it under the grill for 5-10 minutes.
+Alternatively, baking in a preheated oven 180°C (350°F) for about 10 minutes should be fine.

-- When cooking the chicken make sure you don’t fiddle with it too much as the coating may start to fall off.
+- When cooking the chicken, make sure you do not fiddle with it too much as the coating may start to fall off.

 - A thick coating on the chicken can be achieved by simply repeating step four twice for each piece of chicken.

-If you think the marinara sauce may be a little too much and you just want the chicken by itself either just leave the sauce or check out my crunchy paleo fried chicken recipe.
-It has a slightly different coating to the one in this recipe.
+If you want the chicken by itself without the marinara sauce, leave out the sauce or check out my crunchy paleo fried chicken recipe.
+It has a slightly different coating to the one I use in this recipe.

-I am always glad to hear any feedback that may have on this paleo chicken parmesan recipe.
+I am always glad to hear any feedback that you may have for this paleo chicken parmesan recipe.
 If you do have some feedback, then please feel free to leave me a comment below.
-I would love to hear what you think!